Join The Conversation

+Flavor systems, fueling technology, new research on cramping and electrolytes – there wasn’t a single aspect of endurance fueling that we left unexamined.
 The most important change is to performance, of course, and today’s Liquid Shot uses the latest research and know-how available to give you gut-friendly energy, faster, when you’re bonking, ramping up, or otherwise don’t have time to waste.

 With new fueling tech, there’s no reason you should have to wait 5-10 minutes for something to kick in.
 With Liquid Shot, you don’t have to.

 In contrast, Liquid Shot is isotonic, meaning it has a similar concentration of solutes as the body for fast digestion and absorption.
-It’s pre-engineered for balance with your body, which is a key reason it starts working almost immediately so you can maintain a high level of intensity – or save yourself from an imminent bonk!
+It’s pre-engineered for balance with your body, which is a key reason it starts working almost immediately so you can maintain an uninterrupted high level of intensity – or save yourself from an imminent bonk!
 That isotonic-tuned quick absorption means it also limits GI distress, even when you’re at or above threshold, and the light consistency is easy to consume while breathing hard without having to choke it down with a bottle of water.

-More of those advances: Research clearly shows all five electrolytes more effectively prevent cramping and dehydration than the usual sodium or sodium/potassium combos.
-For example, the latest research even shows magnesium is just as, if not more, important than sodium.
-Similar to the prior version, the new Liquid Shot formula contains clinically effective doses of all five electrolytes in the levels that endurance athletes require to help prevent cramping and dehydration.
+Similar to the prior version, the new Liquid Shot formula contains clinically effective doses of all five electrolytes in the levels that endurance athletes require to help prevent cramping.
 There’s no need to carry extra electrolyte tablets in your pocket, which can be a nightmare to dig out and take during a race.

 Ultimately, this is what Liquid Shot is for: fast energy that helps you endure when others are falling apart.